uncms-dev/uncms/docs/html-editor.md

 That's it!

 When rendering the HTML on the front-end of your site, you probably want to filter your HTML through the `html` template filter.
 This will expand permalinks and set alt text, attribution etc on the images in your WYSIWYG editor (if they were inserted through the media library plugin mentioned above).
+Extra output processors may be specified with the [`HTML_OUTPUT_FORMATTERS`](configuration.md?id=html_output_formatters) configuration option.

+It will also clean the HTML by filtering it through [Bleach](https://github.com/mozilla/bleach), which will remove any nasties such as `<script>`.
+You may wish to override which tags and attributes are allowed with the [`BLEACH_OPTIONS`](configuration.md?id=bleach_options) configuration option.
+Alternatively, you may use the [`HTML_CLEANERS`](configuration.md?id=html_cleaners) option to add extra HTML sanitisers, or to remove HTML sanitisation altogether.

 ```
 {{ object.content|html }}